Welcome to DCU's Mentoring Scheme

 The scheme is available to all staff across the University.

 Wish to avail of a mentor?
-Please see the 'How to apply' section below
+Please register your interest through the 'How to apply' section below.

 Find out more about DCU Mentoring Scheme

 "Mentoring is to support and encourage people to manage their own learning in order that they may maximise their potential, develop their skills, improve their performance and become the person they want to be."

 Eric Parsloe, The Oxford School of Coaching & Mentoring

 Mentoring is defined as a workplace relationship where a more experienced staff member is committed to providing developmental assistance and guidance to a less experienced staff member through a series of regular meetings.

 - The mentee retains responsibility for their own learning and development

 - The mentoring relationship provides possibilities for learning and growth for both the mentee and the mentor

 - The mentoring conversations are a balance between knowledge transfer and genuine open discussion between two people who have mutual respect